Tutorial Part 2: Customizing Views#

 current_user: Annotated[User, Depends(get_current_user)]

-async def perform_create(self, schema_obj):
+async def create(self, schema_obj):

-obj = await self.build_from_schema(schema_obj)
+obj = await self.make_new_object(schema_obj)

 obj.author_id = self.current_user.id